webqit/oohtml/explainer.md

 #### Isomorphic Rendering

 Persistent slots is the promise of slots-based composition; placeholders must never really lose their place.
 This promise is easy to keep on a live DOM, as slot positions can be easily maintained - even after a slot is replaced.
-Where the challenge lies is when rendering happens on the server and has to be serialized for the browser to take over; the browser must maintain references to all slots, even those replaced on the server.
+Where the challenge lies is when rendering happens on the server and slots replaced but all have to be hydrated on the browser.
+How would be the browser figure out the positions of replaced slots?

 HTML Partials addresses this by serializing slot elements as *comment nodes* with a view to recreating the original slot elements from these comments on getting to the browser.
 This way, composition is able to continue.
 Now in the browser, deleting a server-slotted element, for example, should trigger the restoration of the original slot element; changing the `template` attribute of any element should dispose off all its server-slotted elements and recompose the block from the new referenced template.